 Any of the following:

 English is the medium of instruction of previous degree for candidates from universities in non-English speaking countries outside Malaysia.

-i) Passport (all pages including blank pages - for International Students) or Identity Card (for Malaysian Students)
+- Copy of Passport (all pages including blank pages - for international students) / Identity Card (NRIC) (for Malaysian students)

 - English Language qualification (IELTS/TOEFL/MUET/Others) - for International students

 - Academic qualifications/results (certificates and complete transcripts) (Degree/Master Degree/Others)

 Minimum payment of RM700 (Enrolment Fee) or full payment (For those who only made payment for enrolment fee, balance of fees will be have to be paid before or on the orientation day)